microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationalbrandinglocalization-get.md

 ### Example 4: Get the bannerLogo for the fr-FR locale

-The following example returns the **bannerLogo** object for the `fr-FR` locale whose bannerLogo is not set.
+The following example returns the **bannerLogo** object for the `fr-FR` locale whose bannerLogo isn't set.

 #### Request

-The following is an example of the request.
+Here's an example of the request.

 # [HTTP](#tab/http)